 “Come join MCLO to try cuisines from all over the world.
 You might find something new that you’ve never tasted before.”

-To volunteer for the international iuncheon, scan the QR code below or email your interest to [email protected].
+To volunteer to bring a dish to the international luncheon, scan the QR code below or email your interest to [email protected].